Prolotherapy for Meniscus Tears

-In 2010, Caring Medical researchers published their findings on the benefits of Prolotherapy treatments for meniscus tears.
+In 2010, my team of Caring Medical researchers published our findings on the benefits of Prolotherapy treatments for meniscus tears.
 The study is presented here with updated research.

 - If you have questions about your meniscus injury, get help and information from our Caring Medical staff